JonathanArrance/pi-point/README.md

 **Micro SD Card**

-The Pi Zero W uses a micro SD card to boot from.
+The Pi Zero through 4 use a micro SD card to boot from.
 This is not going to be a high performance application, so any MicroSD card can be used.
 I would recommend an 8GB card at minimum.
 If you want to future proof for any other Pi Zero projects you may as well pick up a 16GB card.
 It is about the same price and you get the 2x the storage.
 To keep costs low get the most cost effective card you can find.

 URL - https://www.makeuseof.com/tag/5-mistakes-avoid-buying-next-microsd-card/

 **Power Supply**

-The Pi Zero W uses a mini usb power connector so any power 5 volt supply with a min USB style connector can be used.
+The Pi Zero through 3 use a mini usb power connector, so any power 5 volt supply with a min USB style connector can be used.
 I would recommend getting one that is in your budget, you do not need to go overboard and get anything to expensive.
-If you have an available USB port, you can use a mini usb cable and power the the Pi Zero W up with a standard USB port.
+If you have an available USB port, you can use a mini usb cable and power the the Pi up with a standard USB port.

 URL - https://www.canakit.com/raspberry-pi-adapter-power-supply.html